 the ability to feel the face, inside the mouth, and move the muscles involved with

 chewing.
-The patient's healthcare provider may touch the face at different areas and
+The healthcare provider may touch the person's face at different areas and

-watch the patient as he or she bites down.
+watch the person as he or she bites down.

 Cranial nerve VI (abducens nerve).
 This nerve helps with the movement of the eyes.

-The patient may be asked to follow a light or finger to move the eyes.
+The person may be asked to follow a light or finger to move the eyes.

 Cranial nerve VII (facial nerve).
 This nerve is responsible for various functions,

 including the movement of the face muscle and taste.
-The patient may be asked to identify
+The person may be asked to identify

 different tastes (sweet, sour, bitter), asked to smile, move the cheeks, or show the